 Travis County Master Gardener volunteers provide free, year-long gardening advice to homeowners.
 They will help you sort through all of your plant questions and issues; provide up-to-date, research-based advice from Extension; and offer you free, relevant publications.
 Master Gardeners use a variety of resources including Extension publications, information from the Texas A&M Horticulture website, a Texas-focused reference library, and updates from Extension agents.

-If you cannot bring us a sample, you can send us digital images to our email at: email@example.com.
-Take close-up photos and also photos of the whole plant, and please make sure they are in focus.
+If sending photos, take close-up photos and also photos of the whole plant, and please make sure they are in focus.

 Bring samples in closed plastic bags that have your name and phone number written on them.